 Vulture The 50 Greatest War Movies Ever Made—Focuses on the experience of soldiers at war rather than on civilians or on soldiers returning home.

-Edgar Wright 1000 Favorite Movies—Just a handful of the director's favorite films.
+Edgar Wright 1000 Favorite Movies—Just a handful of the director's favorite films in a highbrow list.

 Edgar Wright 100 comedies you can watch while social distancing—The director presented funny films to watch alone.